-Tell HMRC as soon as possible to make sure you get paid the right amount of tax credit.
+Tell HMRC (external link) as soon as possible to make sure you get paid the right amount of tax credit.

 Education must be full-time (more than an average of 12 hours a week supervised study or course-related work experience) and can include:

 A levels or similar, for example Pre-U, International Baccalaureate

 NVQs and other vocational qualifications up to level 3

 home education - if started before your child turned 16

 Courses are not approved if paid for by an employer or ‘advanced’, for example a university degree or BTEC Higher National Certificate.